xanhacks/ctf-docs/docs/welcome/index.md

 ---
-title: Welcome to CTF Docs
+title: Welcome
-description: Cheatsheets and write ups about pentest and CTF.
+description: Welcome to CTF Docs - Cheatsheets and write ups about pentest and CTF.
 ---

 # Welcome to CTF Docs